nhardiansa/simple-chara-manager-api/README.md

 API yang digunakan untuk CRUD ke database chara

-- To setup database, run `npm run start-up` to create database and the table
+- To setup database, run `npm run set-up` to create database and the table
 - This app using mysql for DBms and it's run on default port
 - Run with `npm start` command and server run on `localhost:5000`.